 1. Aperture Priority

-In this mode, you take full control of your aperture.
+In this mode, you take full control of your aperture in photography.
 You can make the background completely blurred while focusing on the subject only or can make the background naturally without blurring it out.

-When you use this mode another setting like shutter speed etc are automatically set as per your choice of aperture.
+When you use this mode another setting like shutter speed etc is automatically set as per your choice of aperture.

 2. Shutter Priority